aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/field-features-supported-on-pdf-export/_index.md

 |MacroButton |Yes | | |
 |Print |N/A | | |

-##### **Document Information**
+## **Document Information**

 Fields such as FileName or FileSize are not automatically updated on save.
-However they can be updated explictly by calling Document.UpdateFields.
+However, they can be updated explictly by calling Document.UpdateFields.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |